-- The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - Command is valid when device is ready to read array data or when device is in autoselect mode. - The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 13.
+- 9. The data is 00h for an unprotected sector and 01h for a protected sector.
+See Autoselect Command Sequence, on page 19 for more information. - 10.
+Command is valid when device is ready to read array data or when device is in autoselect mode. - 11.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 12.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 13.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
 The Erase Suspend command is valid only during a sector erase operation. - 14.
 The Erase Resume command is valid only during the Erase Suspend mode.